MicrosoftDocs/win32/desktop-src/SecAuthZ/adding-users-to-an-application-group-in-c--.md

 ---
-Description: In Authorization Manager, an application group is a group of users and user groups.
+description: In Authorization Manager, an application group is a group of users and user groups.
 An application group can contain other application groups, so groups of users can be nested. ms.assetid: b01883d6-eae6-4f3a-b269-90c22827f116
 title: Adding Users to an Application Group in C++ ms.topic: article